MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-connect-onelogin.md

 ---
-title: Connect OneLogin
+title: Classic portal -  Connect OneLogin
-description: This article provides instructions for connecting Microsoft Defender for Cloud Apps to your existing OneLogin app using the App Connector APIs. ms.date: 01/19/2023 ms.topic: how-to
+description: Classic portal -  This article provides instructions for connecting Microsoft Defender for Cloud Apps to your existing OneLogin app using the App Connector APIs. ms.date: 01/19/2023 ms.topic: how-to
+ROBOTS: NOINDEX
 ---
-# Connect OneLogin to Microsoft Defender for Cloud Apps
+# Classic portal: Connect OneLogin to Microsoft Defender for Cloud Apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]